-Revenue arising from fees and charges is recognised when or as the performance obligation is completed and the customer receives the benefit of the goods / services being provided.
+Revenue arising from fees and charges are recognised at the point in time when the performance obligation is completed and the customer receives the benefit of the goods / services being provided.

 The performance obligation relates to the specific services which are provided to the customers and generally the payment terms are within 30 days of the provision of the service.
 There is no material obligation for Council in relation to refunds or returns.